 One of the most serious problems with OTC pain relievers is taking too much of them at any one time.
 If you take more of a medicine than is recommended, it can cause health problems.
 If you often take too much acetaminophen, it can cause serious liver damage and even death.
 Acetaminophen is the leading cause of acute liver failure in the U.S. Overuse of NSAIDs can cause kidney disease and kidney failure.
 Or it can cause serious stomach bleeding.
 Taking too much aspirin at once can be deadly.

 Some cough and cold medicines and allergy medicines may have acetaminophen or an NSAID along with other ingredients.
 So it's important to carefully read the labels of all the medicines you take.
-That way, you won't accidentally take a double dose of the same type of medicine in 2 different products.
+That way, you won't accidentally take a double dose of the same type of medicine in two different products.

 It's also important to know that many prescription pain medicines contain acetaminophen or NSAIDs.
 If your healthcare provider gives you a prescription medicine for pain, understand what's in that medicine.
 Don't combine it with similar OTC medicines.
 This will put you at risk for overdosing.
 Always ask your healthcare provider or pharmacist if you are unsure.